DoOrDont/DoOrDont/_README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install and how to install them

 Install the following:
 Node.js